The wordy, verbose garbage that those in academia produce is not good writing. That’s because it’s not reader friendly.

 It has stuck with me ever since.
 Write accurately, short and to the point and with clarity.

 I wish I had a copy of those notes.
-I’d hand them to every former (or current) student who writes with a serious case of verbal diarrhoea.
+I’d hand them to every former (or current) student whose writing is inflicted upon me.

 I’m not on my own on this either.
 The Plain English Campaign say this: